Invert module does not work for raw images

 Of course, this uses information from the whole image and makes assumptions that might easily be wrong for some images.
 But I think the first method that uses the film base color should be quite comparable to what darktable's invert module should be doing (and shows that it is possible to invert the image quite well based on the color of the unexposed film).

-#3 Updated by Daniel Laidig 20 days ago
+#3 Updated by Daniel Laidig almost 2 years ago

 I have played around with the code of the invert module and I think I have found out what is going on and how to potentially fix it.

 film_color - in (for each channel, where

 film_color is the value of the unexposed film and

 in is the input value of the pixel).
 When inverting in GIMP using the divide layer, the operation basically is

 1 - in/film_color.
 The difference between the operations is a multiplication with

 film_color, which means each color channel is scaled differently.

 I have hacked the divide version into the invert module (in a not very nice way by disabling the SSE implementation -- I don't have opencl anyway).
 It turns out that when disabling white balance (as picking the film color already does white balance) and also disabling the base curve (why?), I get an inverted picture with the right colors.
 It is still quite dull, so I cropped it and stretched the histogram using a tone curve with RGB chroma scaling.